Coronavirus (COVID-19) FAQ for Continuing International Students

 There are a number of things you should consider before traveling while your OPT status is pending.
-Additionally, due to ongoing travel restrictions, public health guidance, and immigration policy changes, international travel is strongly discouraged at this time.
+Additionally, due to ongoing travel restrictions, public health guidance, and immigration policy changes, we urge you to exercise caution when considering international travel.
 Please see the website of US Immigration and Customs Enforcement (ICE) for more detailed guidance.

 It is unclear how the current situation will continue to impact USCIS processing times.
 Prior to the COVID-19 outbreak, processing times averaged 3-5 months.
 If you intend to apply for OPT, please do so as soon as possible in anticipation of any additional delays.
 Processing times can be checked on the USCIS website.